The Equalizer 2: Plot

-Robert McCall still lives in Boston, where he works as a Lyft driver and assists the less fortunate with the help of his close friend and former DIA colleague Susan Plummer.
-Robert travels to Istanbul to retrieve the 9 year old daughter of a bookstore owner, Grace Braelick, who was kidnapped by her abusive Turkish father.
-He also helps Sam Rubinstein, an elderly Holocaust survivor looking for a painting of his sister who died in the Nazi death camps.
+After taking down Pushkin's operations, Robert McCall works as a driver and assists the less fortunate with the help of his close friend and former DIA colleague Susan Plummer.
+Robert travels to Istanbul to retrieve a kidnapped 9-year-old.

-Robert returns home to find that his apartment's courtyard has been vandalized.
-He accepts an offer from Miles Whittaker, a troubled teen resident with an artistic background, to paint a mural on the walls.
-Susan and DIA officer Dave York, Robert's former partner are called to investigate the murder-suicide of an agency affiliate and his wife in Brussels.
-At their hotel, Susan is accosted in her room and killed, presumably during a robbery.
-Robert determines that the expertly delivered fatal stab suggested that Susan was targeted and that the murder-suicide was staged, informing York of his findings.
+With Susan's assistance, Robert gathers information for Sam Rubinstein, an elderly Holocaust survivor looking to recover a painting of his long-dead sister.
+After Robert returns home to find that his apartment's courtyard has been vandalized, he accepts an offer from Miles Whittaker, a troubled teen resident with artistic talent, to paint a mural on the walls.
+Robert also helps one of his passengers, a young woman named Amy, who shows signs of having been drugged and assaulted.
+He takes her to the hospital and returns to brutally beat the men who attacked her.

+Susan and DIA officer Dave York, Robert's former partner, are called to investigate the murder-suicide of an agency affiliate and his wife in Brussels.
+Susan is accosted in her hotel room and killed during what seems to be a robbery.
+Robert determines that the expertly delivered fatal knifing means that Susan was targeted and that the murder-suicide was also staged.

-During one of his Lyft runs, Robert is attacked by an assassin posing as a passenger.
-Robert kills the man and retrieves his mobile phone, discovering York's number on the phone's call list.
-He confronts York at his home, and York admits that he became a mercenary after feeling used and discarded by the government and confesses that he killed Susan, as she would have figured out that he was behind the Brussels killings.
-Robert leaves the house where the rest of Robert's former squad and York's current teammates—Kovac, Ari, and Resnik—are waiting.
-Robert promises to kill the entire team before departing.
+Robert reveals to Dave that he is still alive and informs him of his findings.
+When Robert is attacked by an assassin posing as a passenger, he kills the man and retrieves his mobile phone, discovering Dave's number on its call list.
+Robert confronts Dave at his home.
+Dave confesses that soon after McCall's supposed death, their unit was disbanded by the government.
+He and the rest of the team became contract killers.
+Dave says that he killed Susan because she would have figured out that he was behind the Brussels killings.

+When Robert leaves Dave's house, he confronts his teammates: Kovac, Ari, and Resnik.
+Before departing, he promises to kill them all to avenge Susan's death.
 Resnik and Ari head to Susan's house to kill her husband Brian, but Robert helps him escape.
-York and Kovac break into Robert's apartment, where Miles is painting the walls.
-Monitoring the apartment via webcams, Robert directs Miles to a secret passage, then calls York, who leaves the apartment with Kovac.
-Miles emerges from hiding, but is captured by York and Kovac as he exits the apartment.
-York deduces that Robert has gone to his seaside hometown, which has been evacuated as a hurricane approaches.
-Kovac, Ari, and Resnik begin searching the town in gale-force winds, while York situates himself on the town's watchtower.
+Dave and Kovac break into Robert's apartment, where Miles is painting the walls.
+Monitoring the apartment via webcams, Robert directs Miles to hide in a secret safe room and makes a call to Dave to lure him away.
+When Miles emerges from hiding, Dave and Kovac capture him for leverage.

+Dave deduces that Robert has gone to his evacuated stormy seaside hometown.
+Once there, Kovac, Ari, and Resnik search the town in hurricane winds while Dave positions himself on top of a watchtower.
+Robert stealthily subdues Dave's teammates one by one.
+He impales Kovac with a harpoon fired from a speargun and kills Ari with two knives.
+Then, Robert leads Resnik to a trap in his deceased wife's bakery, triggering a flour explosion that dispatches Resnik ignited by his own stun grenade.